 In an environment where several programs running concurrently request access to files, it is necessary to ensure that each program is granted access only to the correct file so that other files are protected from unauthorized usage or inadvertent destruction.
-In addition, it is important that the system be able to locate, identify, and establish the required security of each file.
+In addition, it is important that the system be able to locate, identify, and establish the required security of each file (see Access Control later in this section).